We came across the Indonesian choosing game called “Pipo, Pipo”.

 Many thanks to Innosanto Nagara for helping with the rhyme!
 Check out Innosanto’s Book and cd of Indonesia Children’s Music.
 It’s really great!

 This article was posted on Thursday, October 27th, 2016 at 8:05 pm and is filed under Children's Songs, Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, Indonesia, Indonesian, Indonesian Children's Songs, Javanese, Languages, Manado Malay, Nursery Rhymes, Papua New Guinea, Questions, Readers Questions, Rhymes by Theme.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Do You Know the Indonesian Choosing Game Called Pipo Pipo?”